 How SOAR helps:

-- Triage phase: SOAR receives phishing alerts and automatically sorts them based on severity, source, and risk level.
+- Triage phase: SOAR receives phishing alerts and automatically sorts them by severity, source, and risk level.

-- Indicator extraction and validation: Key indicators (URLs, IP addresses, file hashes) are extracted from the phishing file.
+- Indicator extraction and validation: Key indicators (URLs, IP addresses, file hashes) are extracted from the phishing artifact.

-- False-positive analysis: The malicious file runs in a sandbox to analyze how the malware behaves.
-The sender’s domain is checked for similarity to trusted domains.
+- False-positive analysis: The suspicious file runs in a sandbox to analyze behavior.
+The sender’s domain is checked for similarity to trusted domains (homoglyph detection).

-Real-world example: Zensar’s Cybersecurity Team uses SOAR for phishing triage and incident response, using codeless playbooks, 200+ integrations, and email threat intelligence.
-CrowdStrike’s Charlotte Agentic SOAR now handles phishing investigation in real time without pre-written playbooks, claiming 98% decision accuracy on investigated alerts.
-3
+Real-world example: CrowdStrike’s Charlotte Agentic SOAR now handles phishing investigation in real time without pre-written playbooks, claiming 98% decision accuracy on investigated alerts.3 Zensar’s Cybersecurity Team uses SOAR for phishing triage and incident response via codeless playbooks with 200+ integrations and email threat intelligence.

 SOAR tools rely on accurate endpoint data and actionable device control.
 Learn how endpoint management software strengthens automated security response.